 JAMM offers a comprehensive art-management and consultancy service to private and corporate clients and deals predominantly with new and existing art collection management, commissioning of artworks, exhibitions and contemporary art auctions.
 Since 2015, Ms. Al-Sabah has curated exhibitions to fundraise for Abolish153

-As a young ambassador for the “Hayatt breast cancer foundation”, she has organized art events to raise funds and awareness.
-Al-Nafisi has been part of the “Peace one day” organization team for 3 years in a row.
+As a young ambassador for the “Hayatt Breast Cancer Foundation”, she has organized art events to raise funds and awareness.
+Al-Nafisi has been part of the “Peace One Day” organization team for 3 years in a row.

-Sundus Hamza is the Managing Director of Al Abjar Holding Company.
+Sundus Hussain is the Managing Director of Al Abjar Holding Company.
 Her previous experience includes working as the CEO for Gulf Consulting Services and as Banking and Finance Manager for IBM Kuwait.
 Sundus Hussain excels at strategic planning, business strategy, change management and marketing strategy.

 She graduated from Boston University and in conjunction with her professional career, has been involved as political activist to further democratic practices in Kuwait.
 Hamza worked as a consultant volunteer for Bait Abdullah BACCH, a children’s hospice.
 She co-founded Bayt Al Khidmah, an advocacy group for the protection of domestic workers in Kuwait, among other NGO engagements.
+Most recently, she has designed the anti-domestic violence app, Thoubha along with Abolish 153 member Nour Al-Mukhled.